-The Incubator Farm will supplement other parks and recreational facilities in the area.
+Passive parks, including the Incubator Farm, will supplement other parks and recreational facilities in the area.
 The farm will be located at the center of a property that will have trails, educational stations, bird watching areas and larger riparian buffers along its creek to encourage more wildlife around the farm.
 The county hopes the demonstration farm can be a model in North Carolina, used as an educational tool with displays on catching and retaining water for use, irrigation and how particular crops draw bees for pollination, for example.
 The state's Department of Agriculture is currently considering a \$3.6 million grant request from the county to fund the Incubator Farm.
 The farm will raise only crops, not animals, and it will also have limited playground equipment and picnic shelters.
+The Incubator Farm will provide farm-lots for those interested in agriculture education and research.

 There are no plans for other parks or other recreational facilities in other parts of the study area, particularly the northeastern section of the study area.
 However, according to park and recreation staff interviewed among stakeholders, a survey of county residents indicates that citizens want parks of a more passive nature in the study area.
 In the eastern section of the study area, the county is anticipating a need for some type of park facility surrounding the Cabarrus Arena and Events Center once hotels and supporting commercial uses are constructed.
-According to park officials, there are no funds available for land acquisition for parks of any kind without a bond referendum.
+According to park officials, there are no funds available for land acquisition for parks of any kind without a bond referendum; however, funds have been identified in the county's five-year plan for parks in nearby Midland and Mt.
+Pleasant, although those sites are outside the study area.